 Everybody on the roller-coaster, put your hands up!
 That's a direct order from Commander Fun!
 There are jerks out there that probably went to undergrad at UCLA that are being quoted in ads for Star Trek Into Darkness for using words like, "whiz-bang!" or "fun!" or "adventure!" or "rip-snorting!" in their film reviews.
 We would be so blessed to have rip-snorting added into any sentence, especially one about Star Trek Into Darkness.

 The movie isn't bad.
-It is entertaining, but if it were rip-snorting, that would actually mean there was a possibility of people getting dirty or facing some kind of consequence.
+It is entertaining, but if it were rip-snorting, that would actually mean there was a possibility of people getting dirty or facing some consequence.
 This movie, this $99.99 add-on protective casing for your iPad that your dad got you, believes that it has form, function, and maybe even some brains under that fantastic dye-job.

 The trouble is that Star Trek Into Darkness is trying to serve wine to young people when it should just serve cheese to people that like cheese.
 Lots of people like cheese!
 It's on almost every kind of sandwich imaginable.
 It's awesome.
 If I had to give up cheese or chocolate for the rest of my life, I'd give up chocolate.
 While trying to serve that many tastes, Star Trek Into Darkness' helmsmen had to sacrifice logic in the name of, well, creating a living homage to The Wrath of Khan.
 That's when the plot holes start cracking open.